JinfengM/VIC-Borg/README.txt

 Method:
-	This program coupled original C-based VIC model and Fortran-based routing model (Lohmann routing model), then this new VIC model is further encapsulated as a function for the Borg algorithm to call.
+	This program coupled original C-based VIC model and Fortran-based routing model (Lohmann routing model), then this new VIC model is further encapsulated as a function for the Borg algorithm to call and conduct automatic parameters calibration

 Highlights:
 	water yielding module was coupled with water routing module to create a new VIC model